rvishwajith/local-voice-assistant/README.md

 Once speech recognition is more accurate, feed the transcribed voice input into a local LLM (probably Qwen 1.5B for lower-end / non-cuda devices) and provide a list of compatible devices and commands.

+## Dependencies
+Make sure the following are installed in your python environment: ffmpeg realtime-stt (pip3 install RealtimeSTT) openwakeword (pip3 install OpenWakeWord) pywizlight (pip3 install pywizlight)

+## Performance

 Every part of this will probably run much better on:
 - Best: A CUDA device with a dedicated GPU and at least 4GB VRAM (preferably 8+)
 - Good: An ARM device with at least 12GB shared RAM.
 - Ok: A device with a dedicated AMD GPU will be slower regardless of GPU power, because CUDA is not supported.
 - Bad: A non-ARM CPU-only device / a device with integrated graphics.

+## How it works

 Have the LLM handle listing functions and paramaters, i.e.:
 1. Human: [says something with openwakeword keyword]